linhmtran168/511transit/README.md

 ### Frontend

 - A SPA app built with Vite and Vue 3.x, communicate with the backend using WebSocket
-  - Automatically reconnect after connection lost
+  - The connection is automatically reconnected after connection lost
 - In local env, the frontend is served by Vite dev server, default run on port `:5173`
 - In production, the frontend codes is compiled to `web/dist` folder and served by the static server provided by the backend
   - Run `make front-build` to execute this process